Frequently Asked Questions (FAQs)

 An integrated budget allows for flexible staffing, cross-training, and the efficient use of limited personnel.
 Financial separation would complicate payroll, hinder collaborative training, and make personnel management more difficult and costly.

-5. Administrative Burden
+5. Administrative Workload

 Dedicating funds would substantially increase the administrative workload for the Fire Chief and volunteers, diverting time and attention away from service delivery and community protection.